forcepusher/forcepusher/README.md

 Projects done with the help of AI (Average Intelligence) tools have "Sloppy" in their name, while others never used it.
 Don't get me wrong, AI is great tool to get stuff done fast, but it's dum as hell and have to be carefully guided.

 Oh, BTW.
-Stop using AI cloud services, build your own local LMStudio/ComfyUI machine.
+Stop using cloud AI services, build your own local LMStudio/ComfyUI machine.
+Save monies.

 ### More Unity packages:
 - [com.bananaparty.touchinput](https://github.com/forcepusher/com.bananaparty.touchinput)